 Ok, you’re sure that the only way to optimize comfort and efficiency is to replace your air conditioner.
 Where do you start?

-It might be tempting to request quotes for a new system that’s the same size as your current one, but that’s actually not a good idea.
+It might be tempting to request quotes for a new system that’s the same size as your current one, but that’s not a good idea.
 For starters, there’s a good chance you’ve been using an oversized air conditioner all along.
 Replacing one oversized unit with another oversized unit will not solve your comfort problems!

 To avoid oversizing, every contractor who quotes you on a new system should perform a Manual J load calculation on your home to determine the appropriate tonnage for your new AC.
 Rules of thumb for your climate zone and your home’s square footage will not cut it.
-If your current system is oversized, those “trusted” rules of thumb might actually be to blame!
+If your current system is oversized, those “trusted” rules of thumb might be to blame!

 Another reason to perform a load calculation is that the attributes of your home might have changed since your last HVAC upgrade.
 Maybe you sealed up some air leaks, increased attic insulation, or otherwise improved your home’s energy performance.
 If that’s the case, you might get by with a smaller AC than before.